genderkit/genderkit/_resources/hrt-without-diagnosis.md

 description: Information on how to get hormone therapy without a diagnosis
 ---

+Normally, your GP will want you to have a [formal diagnosis]({% link _articles/formal-diagnosis.md %}) before they are willing to prescribe.
+However, there are some circumstances under which your GP may be willing to prescribe without a diagnosis.

 Vincent {% cite vincent2018transgender --locator 148 %} lists the following circumstances when it could be appropriate for your GP to prescribe hormones without referring to a GIC, or before you've been seen by the GIC you've been referred to:

 - When you've *already been seen* by a GIC